Viet Xuan Luong

-Việt Xuan Luong (Lương Xuân Việt) is a retired United States Army major general.
+Viet Xuan Luong (Lương Xuân Việt) is a retired United States Army major general.
 He is the first American officer promoted to general officer rank who was born in Vietnam.
 He last served as the Commanding General of United States Army, Japan/I Corps Forward.
 He previously served as the Deputy Commanding General (Operations), Eighth Army.
 His prior assignments included chief of staff of United States Army Central; Director of Joint and Integration, Headquarters Department of the Army, G-8; assistant division commander–maneuver for the 1st Cavalry Division at Fort Hood, concurrent with assignment as commander, Train Advise Assist Command – South, Resolute Support Mission Joint Command, North Atlantic Treaty Organization, Afghanistan.